dustinspecker/awesome-eslint/readme.md

 ## Developing for ESLint

 - [eslint-doc-generator](https://github.com/bmish/eslint-doc-generator) - Generate documentation for your ESLint plugin including a rules table for your readme and header for your rule docs.
-- [eslint-docs](https://github.com/j-f1/eslint-docs) - Keep your rule descriptions up-to-date across the repository.
+- [eslint-docgen](https://github.com/wikimedia/eslint-docgen) - Automatically generate ESLint plugin documentation from rule metadata and test cases.

 ## Tutorials